So this trend going on in blog land and on Pinterest about painting interior doors black? I like it, but usually, I am way behind trends.

 I like it just this way for now.

-When I get brave enough to put a command strip (painted black of course!) on here, I will share with you the final product.
+When I get brave enough to put a command strip (painted black, of course!) on here, I will share with you what it looks like.

 That might be Christmas time though folks so don’t get too excited.